Tyractyl/Daemon/README.md

 ![GitHub Releases](https://img.shields.io/github/downloads/pterodactyl/wings/latest/total)
 [![Go Report Card](https://goreportcard.com/badge/github.com/pterodactyl/wings)](https://goreportcard.com/report/github.com/pterodactyl/wings)

-# Pterodactyl Wings
+# Tyractyl Daemon

-Wings is Pterodactyl's server control plane, built for the rapidly changing gaming industry and designed to be highly performant and secure.
-Wings provides an HTTP API allowing you to interface directly with running server instances, fetch server logs, generate backups, and control all aspects of the server lifecycle.
+Tyractyl Daemon is Tyractyl's server control plane, built for the rapidly changing gaming industry and designed to be highly performant and secure.
+The daemon provides an HTTP API allowing you to interface directly with running server instances, fetch server logs, generate backups, and control all aspects of the server lifecycle.

-In addition, Wings ships with a built-in SFTP server allowing your system to remain free of Pterodactyl specific dependencies, and allowing users to authenticate with the same credentials they would normally use to access the Panel.
+In addition, Tyractyl Daemon ships with a built-in SFTP server allowing your system to remain free of Tyractyl specific dependencies, and allowing users to authenticate with the same credentials they would normally use to access the Panel.

 ## Sponsors